Achieving better posture is a popular goal thanks to the explosion of interest in mobility and “prehab” focused training in recent years.

-If you're looking for a very affordable but high quality mattress, I have used and personally recommend the Zinus Sleep Master Ultima (specifically, the queen size with 6-inch foam).
+If you’re looking for a very affordable but good quality mattress, I recommend the one I sleep on: the Zinus Sleep Master Ultima (queen size, 6-inch foam).

 6. Cut Down on Repetitive “Bad” Movements

-I mentioned our internally rotated box that many of our daily activities take place in.
+Earlier I mentioned the “internally rotated box” that many of our daily activities take place in.

 Obviously, if the demands of our jobs require some of these tasks, there will be no way to avoid them.
 This is where the practice and awareness comes in that I mentioned previously.
 Other things like excessive texting and web surfing outside of work hours can definitely be cut down for most people.